R3DIANCE/psst/README.md

 ## Requirements
 1. PHP 5+
+2. [secSesh](https://github.com/rahuldottech/secSesh) for secure session handling.
+Save `secsesh.php` in the same folder as `psst.php`, thats it!

 ## Installation
 1. Save `psst.php` on your server.
 You can rename it.
 2. Create a directory where your files will be uploaded.
 Make sure it is publicly accessibly.
 3. Configure the options at the top of `psst.php`.
+4. Save [`secsesh.php`](https://github.com/rahuldottech/secSesh) in the same folder as `psst.php`, or if you already have it on your server, change the path of the file in the script.
 4. All done!

 ## Features